ithacaxyz/porto/README.md

     // ERC-5792 capabilities to define extended behavior.
     capabilities: {
-      // The sessions granted to the account.
+      // The keys granted to the account.
-      sessions: {
+      keys: {
-        // The expiry of the session.
+        // The expiry of the key.
         expiry: number,

-        // The ID of the session.
+        // The ID of the key.
         id: `0x${string}`,
       }[],
     }